 Mara AA Lodge: www.aalodges.com

 Located at about 3 hour drive northwest of Nairobi, Lake Nakuru national Park is one of the two premium parks in Kenya.
 It is classified as dry sub-humid to semi-arid ecosystem.
 Lake Nakuru National Park boasts itself as bird lover’s paradise hosting over 400 species of birds, most common being the lesser and greater flamingoes as well as over 500 species of flora with Acacia being among the most dominant trees.
 Lake Nakuru is highly saline, therefore surrounded by grassland of highly adaptable alkaline grasses.
 This park also has many hills with established viewpoints from which the lake, the woodlands, and often times herds of buffalo can be seen.
-The most common wildlife that can be spotted in Nakuru include Black and White rhinos, waterbucks, lion, eland and high number of leopard sightings, and the rare Rothschild giraffe.
+The most common wildlife parks in kenya that can be spotted in Nakuru include Black and White rhinos, waterbucks, lion, eland and high number of leopard sightings, and the rare Rothschild giraffe.
 Nakuru also is endowed with a high number of terrestrial birds including pelican, kingfishers, hawks and eagles, common ostrich, white faced whistling bird, cape teal, helmeted guinea fowl, hildebrandt’s francolin, marabou stork, yellow-billed stork, comorants, hammerkop, herons egrets, ibis bustards and cranes, baglafecht weaver, starlings, etc.

 Lake Nakuru Lodge: www.lakenakurulodge.com